CochiseLinuxUsersGroup/Presentations/README.md

 33. What to do if Ubuntu Won't Boot - MajB
 34. How to Update Your Computer - MajB
 35. Synaptic Package Manager - MajB
+36. How to Make A Bootable Flash Drive - MajB